 4. Have a reliable hosting provider

 If you’ve gone through all the steps from the list and your page still scores under 90 and you probably don’t opt for a plain HTML text-only page, there’s one other thing that can be checked.
-The hosting servers.
+The hosting provider.

 Having a good hosting service can help your website load faster.
 It’s a waste of money and time if it takes ages for your website to load.
 You’ll end up losing users who also wasted their time waiting, had a bad experience, and ended up on a competitor’s site.
 To improve the LCP, you have to reduce server response time.